-Refer to "5.6.3 Enabling Automatic Opening of the Keystore" for information on how to enable automatic opening of the keystore.
+Refer to "5.7.4 Enabling Automatic Opening of the Keystore" for information on how to enable automatic opening of the keystore.

-5.7 Backing Up and Restoring/Recovering the Database
+5.8 Backing Up and Restoring/Recovering the Database

 Fujitsu Enterprise Postgres enables you to use the five backup and recovery methods described below.
-Regardless of the method you use, you must back up the keystore at the same time.
+Regardless of the method you use, you must back up the keystore and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres at the same time.